benjaminzwhite/reasoning-models/README.md

 - [Step 3.5 Flash: Open Frontier-Level Intelligence with 11B Active Parameters](https://arxiv.org/abs/2602.10604) - StepFun, technical report
 - [Reasoning Cache: Continual Improvement Over Long Horizons via Short-Horizon RL](https://arxiv.org/abs/2602.03773)
 - [Gaia2: Benchmarking LLM Agents on Dynamic and Asynchronous Environments](https://arxiv.org/abs/2602.11964) - Meta; GAIA 2 benchmark
+- [CL-bench: A Benchmark for Context Learning](https://arxiv.org/abs/2602.03587) - "... we introduce CL-bench, a real-world benchmark consisting of 500 complex contexts, 1,899 tasks, and 31,607 verification rubrics, all crafted by experienced domain experts.
+Each task is designed such that the new content required to resolve it is contained within the corresponding context.
+Resolving tasks in CL-bench requires models to learn from the context, ranging from new domain-specific knowledge, rule systems, and complex procedures to laws derived from empirical data, all of which are absent from pre-training."

 #### Topic - General or unsorted